 Revenue at Gross or Net

-Recording revenue at gross means that you record all of the revenue from a sale transaction on your income statement.
-Recording revenue at net usually means that you’re only recording a commission on the sale transaction as your entire revenue.
+Recording revenue at gross means that you record all of the revenue from a sale transaction on the income statement.
+Recording revenue at net usually means that you’re only recording a commission on a sale transaction as the entire amount of revenue.
 If there isn’t strictly a commission, you can still report revenue at net by netting the amount billed to the customer against the amount paid to the supplier.

 There are many situations that fall into a gray area where revenue could be reportable at gross or it could be reportable at net.
 This is a major issue for a business, which will probably want to record revenues at gross in order to give the appearance of a larger entity, especially if it is about to be sold to an acquirer that will pay more based on the sales volume of the business.

-The Emerging Issue Task Force (EITF) set up a number of guidelines for this in their issue number 99-19, "Reporting Revenue Gross as a Principal Versus Net as an Agent.”
+The Emerging Issue Task Force (EITF) set up a number of guidelines for the correct treatment of revenue in their issue number 99-19, "Reporting Revenue Gross as a Principal Versus Net as an Agent.”
 Please note that these are guidelines, so recording at gross or net is a matter of judgment.
 The guidelines that point you in the direction of reporting revenues at gross are: